Added by The Wild Geese on April 10, 2021 at 9:00pm — No Comments

 Added by Thomas R. on February 16, 2016 at 2:30am — No Comments

 Just over 200 years ago this past January came a climactic moment in military history with numerous surprising Irish connections.
-The battle fought by…Continue
+The battle fought by Andrew Jackson that saved New Orleans also brought closure to a…Continue

 Added by Robert A Mosher on March 30, 2015 at 2:30pm — No Comments